sonniebailey/sonniebailey.github.io/about-content.md

 I can, and am prepared to, discuss a number of financial topics at a granular level.
 However, I am reluctant to do that without a solid grounding of how that topic fits within your broader situation.

-#### Does Fairhaven Wealth's INSIGHT service result in any definitive advice?

-It might, but this isn't the main reason for the engagement.
-This service is called an "INSIGHT" service because it is not about *me* providing *advice* to *you*.
-This service is about helping you cultivate your own insight, to help you make your own informed decisions.

 #### Will I receive a comprehensive, documented financial plan?

 No. At the end of our engagement, you'll receive one or more emails that will summarise the key things we discussed.
-This will include any advice that we provided.
-However, this service is not about providing a comprehensive financial plan.
+This will include any advice that we provide, including reasons and risks associated with that advice.
+However, this service is not about providing a comprehensive, written financial plan.

-#### You suggest the INSIGHT service isn't about providing financial advice or developing a financial plan.
-But you're registered to do so and provide disclosure documents as if you do.
-Why is this?

-Just in case I step over the line, especially when it comes to our discussions relating to financial products!

-The *Financial Markets Conduct Act* (the Act) has a specific definition of financial advice, and where advice is provided, there are a variety of regulatory obligations.

-It can be easy to discuss financial products and express opinions about them that might meet this definition.
-I want to have the option to say "stay away from that product", or "*I* wouldn't invest in that product, or recommend it to a friend or family member", rather than dance around it.

-It might also be the case that I'll want to talk favourably about one or more products, even if I fall short of making a definitive recommendation.
-I want to be able to recommend looking at, say, the Kernel and Simplicity High Growth KiwiSaver funds, and point out their respective benefits and differences, without having to perform linguistic gymnastics.

-There are some situations where exemptions apply to these regulatory obligations.
-However, these exemptions are unlikely to cover Fairhaven Wealth's services (or anyone who provides similar services).

-The key thing to emphasise is that talking about financial products, whether they be investment products or insurance products, is not a core value proposition of Fairhaven Wealth's INSIGHT service.
-The INSIGHT service is about taking a bigger picture perspective, including whether and how financial products might fit into the bigger picture of your situation, and how you might think about them.
-Some aspects of our discussion might technically fall within the regulatory definition of financial advice, and it's important that I satisfy all of the associated obligations, including being registered as an adviser and meeting the necessary disclosure requirements, but that isn't why you should be engaging Fairhaven Wealth.

-#### Is this an ongoing service?
+### Is this an ongoing service?

 No. This is a one-off service.
 Fairhaven Wealth provides one-off services, not ongoing engagements.